A curry with a difference: this time we mixed some Mediterranean style baked vegetables into a standard curry mix.

 - When the roasted vegetables are ready, add them to the curry mix in the frypan and coat the vegetables well.

-- Now add half a cup of water and 1 cup of LITE coconut milk.
+- Now add some vegetable stock and 1 cup of beverage style coconut milk.

 - Add the steamed sweet potato cubes.
 Stir gently to prevent cooked vegetables from getting too squashed.